Scope of this data quality guidance note

 In the context of NIPN, the data have already been collected, entered and cleaned.

-When referring to “assess the data quality” in these guidance notes, we specifically refer to the data quality tests that can be performed on the cleaned datasets.
+When referring to “the assessment of data quality” in these guidance notes, we specifically refer to the data quality tests that can be performed on the raw datasets.

 When conducting secondary data analysis, it is important to know the protocol and the process that have been effectively implemented to ensure the quality of the data collected.
 In particular, the data quality tests that have been performed are normally compiled in a separate report.
 In these guidance notes, we describe the main data quality tests.

-Given the role of NIPN to influence policy decisions, it is highly recommended to take a conservative approach towards data quality in order to avoid criticism that could damage the reputation of the NIPN.
+Given the role of the information platforms to influence policy decisions, it is highly recommended to take a conservative approach towards data quality in order to avoid criticism that could damage the reputation of the platform.

 The main sources of information for NIPN are:

-- “Population-based Survey” refer to cross-sectional surveys that are designed to be representative of the studied population (ex: national population; sub-national population).
+- “Population-based survey data” are collected in cross-sectional surveys designed to be representative of the studied population (e.g. national or district population).

-- “Routine Data” refers to systematic information collected on a regular basis, typically from health centres (ex: disease registries ; births and deaths).
+- “Routine Data” refer to systematically and regularly collected information, typically from health centres (ex: disease, birth and death registers).

 Population based survey data and routine data have a very different purpose, protocol and structure.
-Therefore, assessing the data quality will be very different depending on the source of data.
+Therefore, assessing the data quality can be quite different depending on the source of data.

-This guidance note provides details for both population-based surveys and routinely collected data.
+This guidance note provides details for both population-based surveys (pages 3 to 5) and routinely collected data (pages 6 onwards).